avg-plus/avg.renderer/README.md

 For now, the engine project's accomplishments are not bad, but it's still at an early stage of development, and it's **not recommended** for any new formal game due to the scripting system bring many new features each day and changing quickly.

+## The GUI Tools

+The GUI tool **AVG Creator** has been released!
+If you just want to focus on game develoment, it does not have to build `avg.renderer`, for further questions and download the tool please visit https://avg-engine.com .

 ## Getting Started

 Get renderer source and run the following command in `avg.renderer` folder: